 If you're looking for the very best training available in Manufacturing Engineering you can't do better than Brigham Young University - Provo.
 Graduates of the Manufacturing Engineering program earn about $64,100 in the first five years of working, and $64,100 after their first five years of working.
 The surrounding area of a major city is tremendous for students seeking out considerable possibilities for social networking, adventure, and life.

 For those who would like to carry on after earning a bachelor's degree, Brigham Young University - Provo has graduate programs available.
 The student body at Brigham Young University - Provo is very diverse and welcomes undergraduates from over 49 U.S. states and 42 nations around the world.
 Where is Brigham Young University - Provo doing the best?
 Check out all the school's rankings.

 Any student pursuing a degree in Manufacturing Engineering has to take a look at Texas State University.
 Positioned in San Marcos, Texas, Texas State offers a dependable, suburban environment for learners.

 It is hard to find a better school than Ferris State University if you wish to study Manufacturing Engineering.
+Graduates of the Manufacturing Engineering program state that they receive average early career earnings of $63,900 and mid-career earnings of $63,900.
 Students who enjoy a more slow-paced life will appreciate Ferris State University's location in the small town of Big Rapids, Michigan.